-How Public School and Higher Education Employees Can Opt Out of Washington Education Association Dues
+How Educators, faculty and classified school employees Can Opt Out of Dues and Fees for Washington Education Association (WEA)

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
-Janus v.
-AFSCME, 585 US (2018)
+(Janus v.
+AFSCME, 2018).

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.